dbafromthecold/SqlServerChaosEngineering/PITCHME.md

 ### Defining an experiment

-Which failure has the highest failure likelihood and impact?<br>
+Which failure has the likelihood?<br>
 Which failure has the highest impact?<br>
 What will you gain from testing that failure?<br>
 Is there anything else that can be tested?<br>